weaversa/cryptol-course/labs/cryptol-overview/overview.md

 Cryptol interprets the string `"attack at dawn"` as a sequence of bytes suitable for the encrypt operations.
 We will introduce Cryptol types in this lab and discuss them in detail throughout this course.

-Furthermore, we can prove this property holds in the interpreter using the `:prove` command and the currently configured SAT solver (Z3 by default):
+Furthermore, we can prove this property holds in the interpreter using the `:prove` command and the currently configured SMT solver (Z3 by default):

 ```haskell
 Main> :prove roundtrip : [8] -> [16][8] -> Bit